theapplearchive/theapplearchive.github.io/jailbreak.md

 ### iOS 12

-iOS 12.0 - 12.1.2 *CAN* currently be jailbroken on all devices besides A12.
-(See below)

-iOS 12.1.3 - (latest) *CANNOT* be jailbroken.

 Install Unc0ver Jailbreak for iOS 12.0 - 12.1.2 here.

-(This will not jailbreak your phone, it will only install the jailbreak app on your phone)

 *iPhone XR, XS, and XS Max (A12) will recieve Cydia support soon*

 ### iOS 11

-All versions of iOS 11 *CAN* currently be jailbroken on all devices.

 Install Unc0ver Jailbreak for iOS 11.0 - 11.4.1 here.

-(This will not jailbreak your phone, it will only install the jailbreak app on your phone)

 _____